 A graduate of the Albert Einstein College of Medicine in New York, Hoffman completed his internship and residency in internal medicine at New York University Medical Center, where he served as chief medical resident.
 He earned his undergraduate degree from Columbia University.

 Hoffman has received several awards, including the Fellow Teaching Award in 2007, and was awarded the Lymphoma Foundation’s Mortimer Lacher Research Fellowship grant, which supports fellows pursuing research of hematologic malignancies.
-He is a board certified in Hematology and Medical Oncology from American Board of Internal Medicine.
+He is board certified in Internal Medicine.